Skip to navigation | Skip to main content | Skip to footer

 Submitting your nomination

-Nominations should be submitted using the Teaching Excellence Case for Award proforma (see above), including all necessary signatures and/or statement of support as required.
+Nominations should be presented on the Teaching Excellence Case for Award proforma, including all necessary signatures and/or statement of support as required, and uploaded via the online submission portal

 The panel and the core criteria